bmaunde/guidelines/erp-magento-integration-guide.md

  - the objects from Magento to backend systems
  - the objects from backend systems to Magento
- - the actions against the objects
+ - the actions against the objects named above
+ - the data structures expected in Magento for the objects
+ - The data structures sent from Magento for the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NzExNzQ5NywyMTI1OTQxODAyLDE0Mz
-c5MDM0MSwtMzk4Njc0ODk4LDEzNDkwNzU5NSwtMTA0MTc0NDcx
-OF19
+eyJoaXN0b3J5IjpbODE5OTI0NDgsLTg2NzExNzQ5NywyMTI1OT
+QxODAyLDE0Mzc5MDM0MSwtMzk4Njc0ODk4LDEzNDkwNzU5NSwt
+MTA0MTc0NDcxOF19
 -->